Kat Slater: 2018–2022

-Whilst Phil is imprisoned, Sam sends threats to Kat and Sharon under the disguise of Phil's nemesis Jonah Tyler (Mark Mooney), in her attempt to get revenge on the pair for pushing her out of the Mitchell empire.
+Whilst Phil is imprisoned, Sam sends threats to Kat and Sharon under the disguise of Phil's nemesis Jonah Tyler (Mark Mooney), in her attempt to retaliate against the pair for pushing her out of the Mitchell empire.
 When Tommy is handed a bullet, Kat contemplates her future with Phil, but he pleads with her to stay and promises to sort it.
 Kat is later devastated when she hears from Sam and Sharon that Phil has been killed in prison, but he returns on the opening of Peggy's wine bar, after taking a deal to become an informant for DI Samantha Keeble (Alison Newman).
 On Phil and Kat's wedding day, Alfie returns and attempts to sabotage the ceremony by luring Bert and Ernie into his boat and locking Kat in when she finds them.
 When Alfie cannot find the keys to let Kat out, she jumps into a river but arrives late to the wedding.
-Kat and Phil are unable to get married but they decide to postpone it to another date, leaving Alfie devastated.
+Kat and Phil are unable to marry but they decide to postpone it to another date, leaving Alfie devastated.
 Alfie continues to pursue Kat in Phil's absence, but she tells him that she loves Phil.
 She discovers that Sam had been responsible for the incident at the bar and threatening her and her children, leading to Kat attacking Sam and throwing her out.
 Kat continues to grow closer to Alfie, and when he arranges a Christmas nativity play, he urges Kat to play Snow White.
 After the play, Kat kisses Alfie but immediately tells him that it was a on/off.
 When Phil returns Kat reveals the kiss, and he asks her to choose, in which she chooses Phil.
 DCI Keeble, in her final act of revenge against Phil, kidnaps Kat and Tommy.
 When Keeble threatens to shoot Tommy, Kat tries to wrestle her for the gun but the bullet is set off.
 Keeble is shot and she threatens to have Kat arrested and sent to prison, but Phil threatens to expose her as corrupt if she proceeds to do so.
 Keeble agrees to drop her threats, but Kat once again contemplates her future with Phil.
 After a heart-to-heart with Alfie, Kat decides to reconcile with Phil when he promises to protect her and Tommy from another dangerous situation.